Holgate Lectures and Workshops

 I am also happy to design individual sessions on a variety of pure & applied mathematical topics - so long as approached sufficiently far in advance!

-JONNY GRIFFITHS (BASED IN EAST SOMERSET) - CV
+NIKI KALAYDZHIEVA (BASED IN LONDON) - CV

 Contact: jsharp@plymouth.ac.uk

-I can offer the following workshops:
+Sessions I can offer include: